h-sameri/ENSify/README.md

 ## Quickstart with Docker

-To run the application with Docker, simply build the image and run it using Docker Compose.
+To run the application with Docker, first set the config file and then build the image and run it using Docker Compose.

+1. Clone the repository.
+2. Copy [config_sample.py](config_sample.py) to a new file named `config.py` and fill in the missing values.
-1. Build the image:
+3. Build the image:
    ```
    docker compose build
    ```

-2. Run the image:
+4. Run the image:
    ```
    docker compose up -d
    ```